 Most Eyelid Surgery patients are between the ages of 30 and 60, although it can be performed on patients ranging from 18 to the very elderly.
 Blepharoplasty can be aesthetic or functional, correcting congenital deformities, as well as vision impairment caused by excess eyelid skin or fat, and damage caused by trauma, infection and inflammation.

-Blepharoplasty in Beverly Hills corrects deformities of the eyelids that are due to aging, such as the bulges and bags that most people develop in their thirties and forties, when eyelid skin loses its elasticity, and the underlying fat begins to show.
+Blepharoplasty corrects deformities of the eyelids that are due to aging, such as the bulges and bags that most people develop in their thirties and forties, when eyelid skin loses its elasticity, and the underlying fat begins to show.
 Congenital deformities it corrects include Blepharoptosis – the abnormal sagging or drooping of the upper eyelids that cause a sleepy appearance — or Blepharochalasia, the congenital excess bulging of lower eyelid fat that can occur even in young people.
 It will not, however, rid of persistent dark circles that many people inherit, although it may soften their appearance.
 It also does not eliminate “crow’s feet,” the tiny wrinkles around the eyes, or frown lines.
 These can generally be corrected with BOTOX injections.

 During Upper Eyelid surgery or “upper bleph.” the cosmetic surgeon marks the excess amount of skin to be removed, while you are in an upright position.
 The incision lines are usually drawn in the normal eyelid crease, allowing enough skin to remain for adequate eye closure.
 After you are sedated, a fine incision is made along the previously marked lines in the natural eyelid fold, with a scalpel or a laser.
 The surgeon then precisely trims the excessively hanging skin and the underlying redundant eyelid muscle, closing the incisions with very fine sutures.